 I got to spend a week alone with my mom

-My mom came down to Cape Town for our joint birthdays and it was one of my favourite weeks of all time.
+My mom came down to Cape Town for our joint birthdays and it was one of my favorite weeks of all time.
 Like, when did you ever get to spend a whole week just with your mom?
 I don’t think I’ve ever had the opportunity and it was so special to have her all to myself.
-I took her to the winelands and we spent a couple of days eating and drinking some wonderful things.
+I took her to the Winelands and we spent a couple of days eating and drinking some wonderful things.
 Read about it here.